ml4bigdata/ml4bigdata.github.io/_pages/ekkehard_schnoor.md

 <h1>Ekkehard Schnoor</h1>
 </div>

 Welcome to my academic website!
-I'm a PostDoc in the <a href="https://ml4bigdata.github.io/" target="_blank" rel="noopener">Machine Learning Research Group</a>, led by
+I'm a PostDoc in the <a href="https://ml4bigdata.github.io/" target="_blank" rel="noopener">Machine Learning Research Group</a> at Aalto University, led by
-<a href="https://ml4bigdata.github.io/alex_jung/" target="_blank" rel="noopener">Alex Jung</a>, at Aalto University, with a broad interest in foundations of machine learning.
+<a href="https://ml4bigdata.github.io/alex_jung/" target="_blank" rel="noopener">Alex Jung</a>, with a broad interest in the foundations of machine learning.
 Feel free to reach out if you are interested in <a href="https://scholar.google.de/citations?user=s1qhNzIAAAAJ&hl=de" target="_blank" rel="noopener">my work</a>!

 ## 📖 Bio